ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 + http://obscurity.htb:8080/develop/SuperSecureServer.py (CODE:200|SIZE:5892)
 ```

-We find a file at `/develop/SuperSecureServer.py`, which is a Python program, and that looks like it's the very source code on which the server on port 8080 runs on.
+We find a file at `/develop/SuperSecureServer.py`, which is a Python program, and it looks like it's the very source code on which the server on port 8080 runs on.
+Interesting!

 ### Reversing `SuperSecureServer.py` for RCE
 If at this point you wish there was an alternative to understanding the Python code in order to get a foothold on the box, you're out of luck ;)